Hannibal (slave ship)

-The Hannibal was a slave ship, (or Guineaman) hired by the Royal African Company of London.
-The ship participated in two slave trading voyages, in the Triangular trade.
+The Hannibal was a slave ship, (or Guineaman) hired by the Royal African Company of England.
+The ship participated in two slave trading voyages, in the Triangular Trade.
 The wooden sailing ship was 450 tons and mounted with thirty-six guns.
 The ship is most remembered for her disastrous voyage of 1693–95.
 Captain Thomas Phillips commanded the Hannibal.
 He was a Welsh sea captain from Brecon, Wales who was employed by the Sir Jeffrey Jeffreys, and others. who owned the Hannibal and were governors and Assistants in the Royal African Company.

-At the age of 28–29 Phillips had commissioned his first slave-trading command.
-He was directly responsible for the tragic deaths of 328 (47 percent) of the 700 enslaved African women, men and children on board, along with 36 of his crew of 70.
-A very large number of people died in the cruellest of ways.
+At the age of 28–29, Phillips undertook his first slave-trading expedition, commanding a vessel.
+Tragically, approximately 328 (47 percent) of the 700 enslaved African women, men, and children aboard, as well as 36 crew members, lost their lives under his direct responsibility.
+The deaths occurred in harrowing circumstances, marking a significant loss of life.

 Seven hundred enslaved Africans were forced into her hold to sail to the slave-market in Barbados.
-Many slavers rigged shelves in the middle called a "slave deck" so that individuals could not even sit upright during the most of the voyage.
+Many slavers rigged shelves in the middle called a "slave deck" so that individuals could not sit upright during most of the voyage.
 Letters survive of Phillips writing on 8 September 1693, requesting that ‘the mast-makers of Deptford and Woolwich’ to be ordered to work faster in fitting new platforms and that the blacksmiths to have the same orders for ironwork.
-The owners of the ship, of which Phillips has a share) were paid £10.50 for every slave they brought to Barbados alive.
-As a result, the slaves were fed regularly twice a day consisting mainly of corn, beans and pepper which was believed to prevent the white flux.
-Phillips wrote that he purchased 1,000s of oranges and other fruits on the island of São Tomé (St Thomas) for the slaves.
-The captives received a litre of water per day, and were forced to exercise up on deck for an hour every evening to keep them fit.
-Despite these efforts, 47 percent of the slaves died from dysentery, smallpox, physical injuries, starvation, dehydration and suicide on the Hannibals voyage of 1693–1695.
+The owners of the ship, of which Phillips has a share, were paid a freight fee of £10.50p for every enslaved African they landed at Barbados alive.
+As a result, the enslaved African captives were fed regularly twice a day consisting mainly of corn, beans and pepper which was believed to prevent the white flux (dysentery).
+Phillips wrote that he purchased 1,000 oranges and other fruits on the island of São Tomé (St Thomas) for the slaves.
+The captives received a litre of water per day, and were forced to exercise up on deck for an hour every evening to keep them fit, also known as forced dancing.
+Despite these efforts, 47 per cent of the enslaved Africans died from dysentery, smallpox, physical injuries, starvation, dehydration and suicide on the Hannibals voyage of 1693–1695.